Melandaha Upazila: Administration

 Melandaha Thana was formed on 21 May 1925 and it was turned into an upazila on 15 April in 1983.

 Melandaha Upazila is divided into Melandaha Municipality and 11 union parishads: Adra, Char Banipakuri, Durmot, Fulkocha, Ghuserpara, Jhaughara, Kulia, Mahmudpur, Nangla, Nayanagar, and Shuampur.
 The union parishads are subdivided into 132 mauzas and 199 villages.

+Demographics

+According to the 2022 Bangladeshi census, Melandaha Upazila had 91,615 households and a population of 354,521.
+9.54% of the population were under 5 years of age.
+Melandaha had a literacy rate (age 7 and over) of 59.25%: 62.30% for males and 56.44% for females, and a sex ratio of 93.82 males for 100 females.
+61,552 (17.36%) lived in urban areas.

 Education

 There are 8 colleges in the upazila.
 They include Jahanara Latif Mohila College, Hazrabari Sirajul Haque Degree College (founded in 1976), and Melandaha Government College (1972).
-Sheikh Fazilatunnesa Mujib Fisheries College is being converted into Sheikh Fazilatunnesa Mujib University of Science & Technology.
+Sheikh Fazilatunnesa Mujib Fisheries College is being converted into Bangamata Sheikh Fojilatunnesa Mujib Science & Technology University.

 The madrasa education system includes three Fazil and one Kamil madrasas.